-2.1.
-Functional JOP Attack Example
+2.1 Functional JOP Attack Example

 Figure 2 shows an example of the malicious shell code to be executed by the attacker.
 The purpose of this simple code is to execute a system call that starts a new shell.
-As we discussed previously, since the attacker can no longer directly inject this code and execute it, this code has to be assembled from the existing library code.
 For this example, we use the standard C library (libc 2.11.3) as the code base for the gadget composition.
 Table 1 shows the gadgets that we found in libc to carry out the functionality of the attack from Figure 2.
 Finally, we show the dynamic sequence of the discovered gadgets to execute this attack and explain the functionality and purpose of each dynamic gadget invocation.